 The law in Victoria says that executors do not have to distribute the estate within 12 months of the death of the will maker.
-After 12 months, beneficiaries may be entitled to receive interest on the value of their gifts of up to 8 per cent in certain circumstances.
+After 12 months, some beneficiaries may be entitled to receive interest on the value of their gifts if certain circumstances apply.
 It is prudent for estates not to be distributed fully within six months from the time of probate – for further information, see the discussion under the heading Can dependents claim more?
 (Point 14).

 Some wills may require gifts to be held on trust until a certain event occurs (ie until a minor beneficiary reaches a certain age).
 In many instances the executor will become the trustee of that money and will have to look after it until the specified event.